-These phishing scams target a wide audience with general bait.
+These scams target a wide audience with general bait.

 A mass distribution is also a double-edged sword.
 The potential for luring in at least one victim is higher with a larger distribution.
 At the same time, the likelihood of gaining the attention of the organization’s real IT or security teams is also higher.

 Spear phishing.
-A more targeted phishing attack is known as spear phishing.
+Compared to standard strategies, this is a more targeted attack.
 It requires more time and effort on behalf of the attacker since it targets fewer individuals through a carefully manipulated email.
 It’s also common for the attacker to spend time building trust with the target before directing them to take malicious actions.
 This type of attack is more commonly used to place malware on an internal network.